Our children are under attack by the overwhelming availability of harmful drugs, and in particular: BLACK TAR HEROIN.

 This euphoria, unfortunately, is unlike anything most of us have experienced.
-The euphoria can be easily repeated, then it becomes weekly, then daily, then ADDICTION.
-Remember all of this availability and popularity of this new addictive substance is all within the last 48 months or so.
+The euphoria can be easily repeated, then it becomes weekly, then daily, then an addiction.
+All of this availability and popularity of this new addictive substance is all within the last 48 months.
 I know, you are thinking, “this could never happen to my kids!”
-I would suggest to you that for sure, you are very naive.
+I would suggest to you, that you are very naive.
 Heroin is in your schools, in your neighborhood, on your street, and maybe in your house.
 Heroin is one of the most powerful Opioids.

 I know you have all read of “other kids” having problems and they are sent off to treatment centers.
 When these kids come back home, they relapse, and you think “he just has no will power!”
 Will power has nothing to do with the Opioid Epidemic.
 Treatment centers are using protocols designed for alcoholics, with therapy and words that are just not strong enough to overpower the lure of opioid highs.